 Numbers should be securely pinned to the back of the sculler or crew member in the bow seat and must be clearly visible during racing.
 Two number stickers supplied need to be fitted to both sides of the boat on the sax boards near the bow seat.

-Hot drinks and food are available from the catering table in the Grosvenor Gym, please follow the one-way system and take your items outside to consume them.
+Hot drinks and food are available upstairs at Grosvenor RC.

 Catering is also available at QPRC if your club is boating from their stage.